 For maximum effectiveness, I also recommend taking CoQ10 with L-Carnitine.
 While CoQ10 benefits your health by sparking energy within your cells, L-Carnitine is like a shuttle bringing fuel into the heart cells to be burned as energy.
 I've observed some dramatic effects in my patients by teaming up CoQ10 with L-Carnitine.

 How much L-Carnitine should you take?
-I recommend taking 200 to 400 mg of L-Carnitine two to three times a day.
+I recommend taking 200 to 400 mg of L-Carnitine one to two times a day.
 Start at the low end of the dosage scale and work up until you achieve the desired effect.
 Both L-Carnitine and CoQ10 may require fine-tuning to obtain the optimal therapeutic blood level.